Ceratophaga vicinella

 Diet

-Larvae feed exclusively on the keratin shells of dead gopher tortoises (Gopherus polyphemus).
+Larvae feed exclusively on solid keratin from the shells of dead gopher tortoises (Gopherus polyphemus).
+This represents the only known lepidopteran diet consisting entirely of tortoise shell keratin. do not feed.

 Life Cycle